sjsu-library/unionist/_items/unionist--image-0354.md

 relatedTextIssue:
 filename:
 caption: The title page from the 1835 collected works of Maria W. Stewart.
 The contents came from 1831-1835.
-This edition helped into print by her erstwhile fellow congregants at the Baptist church in Boston, though she had moved to New York City by 1835.
+This edition was helped into print by her erstwhile fellow congregants at the Baptist church in Boston, though she had moved to New York City by 1835.
 order: '765'
 layout: items_item
 collection: items